 No alcoholic beverages may be served in library meeting rooms.
-Smoking is prohibited inside of NPL and in the entirety of in Military Park, including the patio and parking lots.
+Smoking, vaping and tobacco usage are prohibited inside of NPL and in the entirety of Military Park, including the patio and parking lots

 Children 5 and younger must be supervised at all times; they cannot be left unattended while their grownup is in an event in the library meeting room.